philcryer/art.philcryer.com/content/portfolio/six.md

 * 24" wide x 24" high
 * 2016

-A study... the six one that day actually.
+A study... the sixth one that day actually.